gm-vm/openfortivpn-webview/README.md

 changes, thus generating a stream of text.

 The application does not print `SVPNCOOKIE` until it finds a URL matching the regular expression passed to `--url-regex`.
-If no regular expression is specified, the application will look for URLs containing `/sslvpn/portal.html`.
 Waiting for such URL allows to deal with concurrent VPN sessions when the gateway is configured to allow a single active session.